ericsonga/APCSAReview/_sources/Unit8-2DArray/peer_int.rst

    :correct: c
    :feedback_a: Incorrect.
 Since the x parameter increases as countingDown increases (also used as an x paramter), there transformation involves mirroring.
    :feedback_b: Incorrect.
 Since the x parameter increases as countingDown increases (also used as an x paramter), there transformation involves mirroring.
    :feedback_c: Correct.
-There is mirroring occuring, and this happens within the second for loop.
+There is mirroring occurring, and this happens within the second for loop.
 The values are changing around one given x value, so the transformation is around a vertical axis.
    :feedback_d: Incorrect.
-There is mirroring occuring, and this happens within the second for loop.
+There is mirroring occurring, and this happens within the second for loop.
 If the values are changing around one given x value, which axis are they transforming around?
    :feedback_e: Incorrect.
 Examine the options again.
-Hint: There is mirroring occuring in the second for loop.
+Hint: There is mirroring occurring in the second for loop.

     What does this code do?